neezcha/neezcha.github.io/projects/MWE.md

 Our Primary Goal was to to determine an optimal landing location, by narrowing down our 14 locations of interest, presented on Spring 2018 HESTEMP.
 Our Secondary Goal is to design and build a rover for NASA’s upcoming Robotic Mining Competition.
 During this I continued researching into locations on Mars using the Java Mission-planning and Analysis for Remote Sensing [(JMARS)](https://jmars.asu.edu/) program.

 # Future Plans
-We are currently planning our future research; looking into budget and costs of parts, researching sources for funding, and recruiting new members for this more engineering oriented phase.
+We are currently planning our future research; recruiting new members, shifting focouse, and looking into other NASA research opportunities for a new direction in our topic.